ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 Do consciousness scientists do something that can be characterized really as science?
 Or maybe they're studying something that's a little bit more on the border, like, I don't know, telepathy or panpsychism, like maybe rocks and trees are also conscious.
 Wouldn't that be crazy?
-Or maybe the vibrations of brain the mean that the universe is conscious.
+Or maybe the vibrations of the universe mean that the universe is conscious.
 So it kind of quickly starts to feel a little fuzzy, a little less scientific.
 And that's what I want to talk about today, is that perception and how that is kind of exacerbated by the way that this field is portrayed in the media and maybe what we can do about it.

 And so all this means that consciousness science is really difficult, not just to do scientifically, and it is really difficult, I promise you, but it's also really difficult from a social perspective.
 So more than for some other fields, those of us who do consciousness science and who study this scientifically, we have a really crucial and difficult responsibility, which is to accurately and precisely communicate the state of our field and its methods and its discoveries and how it relates to other fields, from physics to medicine and beyond.
 And it's in fact, so difficult that our field has actually written a number of papers about just how difficult it is.
-So this is a fairly recent paper from [?] colleagues, including many others.
+So this is a fairly recent paper from Matthias Michel and colleagues, including myself and many others.
 This is just from a few years ago.
 And these papers, and this one in particular, really highlight why our field in specific has kind of an uphill battle compared to a lot of other areas of study, especially when it comes to potential misrepresentation in the media.
 So I thought that maybe in order to drive this point home, I could actually give you some examples of how consciousness science has been misrepresented in the media so that we can get a handle on this, we can see it concretely.